NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

 for the SEAsia doman.
 S-coordinates affects the domain_cfg.nc generation and PyNEMO process.
 So I have made "protected" copies of the ``ARCHER:$TIDR/DOMAINcfg/SCO`` ``LIVLJOBS:$INPUTS/SCO`` directories, and tried again with z-coords (following \
 James' examples).
+When I got z-coords working I did not go back to see if s-coords where also fixed.

+* This configuration uses 31 levels.
+At one point I used 5 levels but it didn't work for, perhaps, other reasons.
+I haven't revisited the number of levels.

 * The rimwidth variable is not used for barotropic runs, though it must be consistent between PyNEMO and NEMO namelists.
 The rimwdith determines the relaxation zone for U,V (+T,S?) fields.

 * There was a mask fix missing from the NEMO trunk that meant the bdy mask was not imposed back on the global mask.
-This led to near boundary instabilities
+This led to near boundary instabilities.

+* PyNEMO does not expect users to only want tidal output and error trapping is in a nascent stage.
+With the current namelist.bdy (PyNEMO namelist) it crashes after generating the tidal boundary conditions while generating the 3D boundary conditions that I don't care about.
+I did not bother to resolve this.

 .. note: PyNEMO is interchangabably called NRCT (NEMO Relocatable Configuration Tool)